john-org/2-react-Intro/readme.md

 This is the only React component in this starter project.

-Instead of using a script tag (as in our previous samples above), this component imports React from the node modules folder:
+Instead of using a script tag, this component imports React from the node modules folder:

 ```js
 import React from 'react';